 The What - Mann's Martial Arts is a mixture of various styles and influences, yet individually adaptable.
 To some it may seem like kickboxing, yet adds grappling, combatives, and dirty fighting.
 It's designed to give adults every possible tool it takes to end a street confrontation quickly and decisively.
 Survival is infinitely more important than trophies, especially for adults, yet many schools don't train that way.
 Training will cover 2 types of proficiency, short term proficiency via a devastating and complete self-defense system that students can become highly skilled at in months, and long term proficiency via a kickboxing format should a confrontation turn into a fight.
 It's a comprehensive selection of techniques and concepts from every style Mr. Mann's trained in and been exposed too - Taekwondo, Kickboxing, Kenpo, Jujitsu, Judo, Goju-Ryu, Vee Jitsu (a devastating short term proficiency self defense system), Muay Thai, Jeet Kune Do, Hapkido, Israeli Combatives, San Soo (Chinese Combatives), Sambo (Russian Combatives - painful foot, ankle, knee and hip locks), U.S. Combatives, every Grappling Foul that exists, and an incredible arsenal of Dirty Fighting techniques from Mr. Mann's personal library of over 100 TRS Direct dvd's (the instructional kings of dirty fighting).

-The Result - The best way to know if what you're teaching is good, is to put it in front of other martial artists, they'll definitely let you know.
-During our first 12 months we did that in 2 ways, testing and tournaments.
+The Result - The best way to know if what a school teaches is good or works, is to put it in front of other martial artists, they'll definitely let you know.
+During the school's first 12 months that was done in 2 ways, testing and tournaments.

-The very first rank promotion test the school had in 2006, was roughly 4 months after we opened.
-We invited one of the longest active, and most highly respected TKD instructors from Dallas, to help grade our first set of students, which were all white belts.
-I'll never forget him saying during the rank result deliberations after the test, "I don't know what you've done or how you did it, but I'm okay with you double or triple promoting all of them."
+The school's very first rank promotion test was in early 2006, roughly 4 months after it opened.
+One of the longest active and most highly respected TKD instructors in Dallas, was invited to help grade the first set of students, which were all white belts.
+During the rank result deliberations after the test he told Mr. Mann, "I don't know what you've done or how you did it, but I'm okay with you double or triple promoting all of them."
 None of them had any prior training.
-I knew we were on to something.

 They were so fired up when they got back, they wanted to keep doing tournaments.
 They did and month-after-month they were winning 1st place nearly every time.

-Then something really special happened at a tournament roughly around May that year.
-Fort Worth's oldest and most respected TKD instructor from the 60's, came up to me during a tournament and said "Your guys look really good."
+Then something really special happened at a tournament roughly around May 2006.
+Fort Worth's oldest and most respected TKD instructor from the 60's, came up to Mr. Mann during a tournament and said "Your guys look really good."
 All of the students from Mann's Martial Arts won 1st place that day.

-The previous things were nice but my personal favorite happened on 3 different occasions in 2006.
+Mr. Mann states his personal favorites happened on 3 different occasions in 2006.
 There were 3 different instances at tournaments in 2006, in which Mann's Martial Arts yellow belts were asked to spar brown belts, just in an exhibition sort of way.
-The first was at our first tournament at LSU.
-The other 2 times were at Dallas tournaments.
-What I didn't expect, was all 3 times our yellow belts outscoring and beating 3 different brown belts from other schools.
-When yellows are beating browns, I'd say we'd pretty well validated our "standard" of being at least 2-3 levels better than students from other schools.
+The first was at the LSU tournament and the other 2 at Dallas tournaments.
+What wasn't expected was all 3 times those yellow belts outscoring and beating 3 different brown belts from other schools.
+When yellows are beating browns, that seems to pretty well validate Mr. Mann's standard of his students being at least 2-3 ranks better than students from other schools.

-During 2006, the schools first full year of existence, every time our students entered a tournament, more adult students from Mann's Martial Arts won 1st place than any other schools adults, and that's a documented fact.
+During 2006, the school's first full year of existence, every time the school's students entered a tournament, more adult students from Mann's Martial Arts won 1st place than any other schools adults, and that's a documented fact.

-After that year we had achieved the goal of establishing a name for ourselves, showing the martial arts community our students could consistently outperform those of other schools.
+After that year the school had achieved the goal of establishing a name for itself, showing the martial arts community it's students could consistently outperform students of the same rank from other schools.
 With nothing left to prove, the students were getting bored with tournaments, they lost their appeal, and they slowly started to distance themselves from them.